rafinrabbi/Bangla_QnAbot-with-RAG-and-LangChain/readme.md

 - ✅ Yes: Answer is grounded (supported by corpus).
 - ❌ No: Not grounded / Bot did not answer or hallucinated.

+## 🧠 Memory Handling: Long-term and Short-term

+This project uses both long-term and short-term memory to provide contextually relevant answers:

+-**Long-term memory** is handled by the Chroma vector store, which stores all document chunks as embeddings.
+When a user asks a question, the system retrieves the most semantically similar chunks from this persistent knowledge base, ensuring that information from the entire corpus is available for retrieval at any time.

+-**Short-term memory** is managed by LangChain's `ConversationBufferMemory`.
+This keeps track of the ongoing conversation (chat history) within a session, allowing the model to reference previous user questions and its own answers.
+This helps the chatbot maintain context, resolve pronouns, and provide more coherent multi-turn interactions.

+**How it works together:**

+- When a user asks a question, both the current question and the chat history (short-term memory) are passed to the retrieval and generation chain.
+- The retriever uses long-term memory to fetch relevant chunks, while the LLM uses both the retrieved context and the chat history to generate a grounded, context-aware answer.

+This combination enables the chatbot to answer both isolated and follow-up questions effectively.

 ---